-Revenue represents combined, not consolidated, revenues and includes expenses billed to clients and revenues related to billings to other EYG member firms.
+Revenue represents combined, not consolidated, revenues, and includes expenses billed to clients and revenues related to billings to other EYG member firms.
 Revenue amounts disclosed in this report include revenues from both audit and non-audit clients.

-Revenue is presented in accordance with IFRS.
+Revenue is presented in accordance with IFRS and included for: